NateEag/how-i-code/drafts/specifications.rst

 Commit messages are not the only places specrefs could be relevant.
-Rather than duplicating the justifications for user interface decisions in code comments, programmers could provide specrefs pointing to.
+Rather than duplicating the justifications for user interface decisions in code comments, programmers could provide specrefs pointing to them.
 Given a little tooling, maintainers could quickly see not just the relevant part of the spec, but how it evolved over time, and even the discussions that led to the spec being what it is.